 - Shellfish such as crab, lobster, and shrimp

-So remember to take all measures to protect yourself or your family members who suffer from food allergies.
+Remember to take all measures to protect yourself or family members who suffer from food allergies.
 In addition to avoiding food items that cause a reaction, we recommend that persons with food allergies:

-- Seek medical help immediately if experiencing a food allergic reaction
+- Immediately seek medical help if experiencing a food allergic reaction.

 For more information, see Food Allergies: What You Need to Know